SALV0-Dev/Data-Wrangling-on-Football-Transfer-Market-Data/README.md

 # Transfer Market Data Wrangling

 ## Overview
-I created this project to perform data wrangling and data analysis on football (soccer) transfer market data, specifically for the 2022/2023 Premier League season.
+I made this project to perform data wrangling and data analysis on football (soccer) transfer market data, specifically for the 2022/2023 Premier League season.
 My main aim is to clean, transform, and analyze the data to gain powerful insights into market trends, player valuations, and club performances.

 The project is based on this dataset: https://www.kaggle.com/datasets/davidcariboo/player-scores?resource=download